OpenCausaLab/CaLM/README.md

 **[2024.5.1]** Causal Evaluation of Language Models (CaLM) is released, including technical report, evaluation dataset and codebase.

 ## 🤩 Participate by Submitting Your Results!
 We invite you to contribute to our project by submitting your model-generated results.

-For results on the whole CaLM dataset, please refer to our [submission guideline](https://opencausalab.github.io/CaLM/calm_website/pages/submit.html) to ensure your submissions are processed efficiently.
+- For results on the entire CaLM, please follow our [submission guideline](https://opencausalab.github.io/CaLM/calm_website/pages/submit.html) to ensure your submissions are processed efficiently.

+- If you are working with the CaLM Lite, we have provided all ground truth, which you can access directly on [OpenCompass](https://github.com/open-compass/opencompass/tree/main/configs/datasets/calm) or from [CaLM Lite document](documents/calm-lite.md) to obtain model performances.

 Additionally, we welcome contributions such as new models, prompts, datasets, and metrics.
-Contact us at causalai@pjlab.org.cn for more information.
+For more information, please contact us at causalai@pjlab.org.cn.

 ## ⌨️ Quick Start
 ### installation